anthony-zhou/anthonyzhou.me/notebook/src/content/blog/social/mood-and-productivity-one.md

 ---
-title: "How does happiness affect your creative output?"
+title: "Happiness and creativity"
 pubDate: 2020-1-8
 description: "What is happiness useful for?"
-categories: [psychology, essays, science]
+categories: [social, psychology, essays, science]
 tags: [happiness]
 ---